sakshamd-in/Inductionprogram-gne/README.md

 We were addressed by our principal Dr Sehijpal Singh sir , Dr Harpreet kaur Grewal (HoD Applied sciences) , Dr Akshay girdhar(Dean academics), Dr Parminder singh(Dean student welfare) all the sessions were very bright.
 After that we had our Guest of honour- Er.Ravinder Garg (Chief Engineer, Municipal Corporation,Ludhiana) and Er.Rakesh Kumar( ADC Ludhiana).Both of them shared their journey and motivated us to do well in life
 The event came to an end by the words of Dr.KS Mann (HoD,IT).
+#Lab visits 🖥️💻
+We visited various labs of our computer science department.All the labs were very good and well maintained
 # Key points
 The day was very enthusiastic and came to end with very warm words
 # Day 2